Normalization of antisemitism: European Union and United Kingdom

 In 2017, the European Jewish Congress described "a distinct normalisation of antisemitism, racism and xenophobia" in Poland following a University of Warsaw study of attitudes toward antisemitic hate speech.

-In 2018, the EU Agency for Fundamental Rights conducted its second survey on antisemitism in the European Union, finding that 79% of respondents had not reported even the most serious incident of antisemitism that they had experienced since 2013 to the police.
-The report states that perpetrators span the breadth of political and class spectrums, which shows how normalized antisemitism is in European society.
+In 2018, the European Union Agency for Fundamental Rights (FRA) published its second survey on antisemitism in the European Union, finding that 79% of respondents had not reported even the most serious antisemitic incidents they had experienced since 2013 to the police.
+The survey also found that respondents perceived perpetrators as coming from across the political spectrum and from different socioeconomic groups, demonstrating the extent of normalization of antisemitism in European society.

+In 2024, the FRA published its third survey of survey on antisemitism in the European Union, finding that antisemitism remained widespread, with many respondents reporting experiences of antisemitic harassment, discrimination or violence and expressing concerns about being able to live openly as Jews.
+The survey covered 13 member states, accounting for about 96% of the EU's Jewish population.

 In 2025, the right-wing pro-Israel advocacy group StandWithUs presented its campus antisemitism report to the House of Lords.
 Conservative member of the House of Lords, Howard Leigh, said the report confirmed the terrible state that the UK is in.

+In December 2025, the UK government published a report identifying rising antisemitism as a concern.
+It also outlined its planned response in areas such as security, education and institutional action.

 Antisemitism: 1919-1939 exhibit

 A 2016 New York Historical Society exhibit, Antisemitism: 1919-1939, addressed how anti-Jewish hatred "can permeate a national discourse and become ‘normal’ for ordinary people”.
 In addition to newspaper clippings, excerpts from Hitler's speeches, a printing of the Nuremberg laws, and park bench signs forbidding Jews, the exhibit focused on children's toys and books which desensitized German children toward antisemitic tropes from an early age.